6arms1leg/fsmachina/README.md

 * UML transition actions are supported but only in a different order: transition action (implemented within the source state), exit action (of source state), entry action (of target state)
-* Hierarchical state maschine topologies can be implemented by flattenig the state space (this topology transformation is always possible)
+* Hierarchical state machine topologies can be implemented by flattenig the state space (this topology transformation is always possible)

 <!-- Separator -->